Supporting Community Connection: CEEP Project

 The National Disability Insurance Agency (NDIA) has provided NSW Information, Linkages and Capacity-building (ILC) Jurisdictional Grant funding to co-design a Community Engagement Education Package (CEEP) during 2018/2020.
 You can read more about the project here

-The CEEP project is about exploring and community capacity building for strengthening social inclusion of people living with mental health conditions, and MHCC and the NDIA agreed that the learning resources will target the following groups:
+The Supporting Community Connection CEEP project is about exploring and community capacity building for strengthening social inclusion of people living with mental health conditions, and MHCC and the NDIA agreed that the learning resources will target the following groups:

 - Community Workers (non-mental health, eg, homelessness, emergency services, etc)

 - Volunteers working, or interested in working, with people with mental health conditions and/or their representative organisations (eg, SVDP Compeer, Volunteering NSW), and